kaltura/media-framework/nginx-live-module/README.md

 The manifest timeline is always a "suffix" of the main timeline - it contains the same segments as the main timeline, except for a certain number of segments removed from the beginning.
 The manifest timeline is, in fact, only a "pointer" to a segment contained in the main timeline.
-When a timeline is created, it is possible to specify, for example, the maximum duration of the main part vs the duration of the manifest part.
+When a timeline is created, it is possible to specify, for example, the maximum duration of the main part (`max_duration`) vs the duration of the manifest part (`manifest_max_duration`).

+Whenever a segment is added to a timeline, the total duration and the number of segments are checked against the `max_duration` / `max_segments` settings in the timeline configuration.
+If needed, segments are removed from the end of timeline, until the total duration and the number of segments drop below the configured limit.

+When a timeline is inactive, the `max_duration` / `max_segments` limits are applied while taking into account the time of inactivity -
+- `max_duration` - The time that passed since a segment was last added to the timeline is added to the total duration of the segments.
+- `max_segments` - The time that passed since a segment was last added to the timeline divided by the average segment duration is added to the total number of segments.

 ### Timestamp Alignment